Gregory E. Simon, MD, MPH

-Dr. Simon is also editor for the mood disorders section of Current Opinion in Psychiatry and for the Cochrane Collaboration's depression and anxiety review group.
-He also sits on the editorial board for General Hospital Psychiatry and Psychological Medicine.
-He has practiced adult psychiatry in Group Health's Behavioral Health Service since 1990 and holds an appointment as a research professor in psychiatry and behavioral sciences at the University of Washington.
+Dr. Simon is also editor for the Cochrane Collaboration’s depression and anxiety review group and also sits on the editorial boards for General Hospital Psychiatry and Psychiatric Services.
+He has practiced adult psychiatry in Group Health’s Behavioral Health Service since 1990 and holds an appointment as a research professor in psychiatry and behavioral sciences at the University of Washington.

 Ding VY, Hubbard RA, Rutter CM, Simon GE.
 Assessing the accuracy of profiling methods for identifying top providers: performance of mental health care providers.
 Health Serv Outcomes Res Methodol.
 2013;13(1):1-17.
 Epub 2012 Sep 18.
 PubMed

 Imel ZE, Hubbard RA, Rutter CM, Simon G. Patient-rated alliance as a measure of therapist performance in two clinical settings.
 J Consult Clin Psychol.
 2013 Feb;81(1):154-65. doi: 10.1037/a0030903.
 Epub 2012 Dec 10.
 PubMed